-Actuarial Present Value of Benefits Payable Upon Plan Termination

-11.3 Where calculations are required to determine the actuarial present value of benefits payable in the event of a plan termination, the actuary should calculate the actuarial present value of benefits payable for each relevant class of participants in accordance with termination priorities specified in the plan.
+5.4 Actuarial Present Value of Benefits Payable upon Plan Termination-Where calculations are required to determine the actuarial present value of benefits payable in the event of a plan termination, the actuary may be required to calculate the actuarial present value of benefits payable for each relevant class of participants in accordance with termination priorities specified in the plan.
 The actuary should first determine the plan benefits for each covered participant as if the plan were terminating as of the calculation date.
 The actuary should then calculate the actuarial present value of such benefits by applying actuarial assumptions appropriate to a plan in the process of termination, such assumptions generally being limited to mortality, investment return, retirement age, election of optional forms and expense charges.

-Actuarial Present Value of Vested Benefits

-11.4 Where calculations are required in the case of an active plan to determine the actuarial present value of vested benefits, the actuary should calculate the accrued benefit as of the calculation date.
+5.5 Actuarial Present Value of Vested Benefits-Where calculations are required in the case of an active plan to determine the actuarial present value of vested benefits, the actuary should calculate the accrued benefit as of the calculation date.
 This benefit should then be multiplied by the vesting percentage defined under the plan.

-- 11.5 The actuary should then calculate the actuarial present value of such benefits by applying factors based on actuarial assumptions applicable to an active plan situation.
+The actuary should then calculate the actuarial present value of such benefits by applying factors based on actuarial assumptions applicable to an active plan situation.
 The assumed investment return should be consistent with the plan's actuarial asset valuation method.
-The calculations should be made in accordance with the following procedures, to the extent they are applicable: - a.
+The calculations should be made in accordance with the following procedures, to the extent they are applicable:

+- a.
 No recognition should be given to any benefit to which a covered employee could, only through advancement in service or age while in active employment, become entitled. - b.
 Cost-of-living or other benefit increases specified by the plan and assumed to occur after retirement, death, or other termination should be recognized. - c.
 There should be no projection of Social Security benefits or Social Security covered earnings, other than as specified by the plan for the purpose of determining the benefit of a covered employee who retires or terminates service on the calculation date.

+Note: See also Illustration 1 in Appendix I.
-Actuarial Present Value of Accrued Benefits under an Active Plan

-- 11.6 Under many pension plans, benefits accrued to the calculation date are directly computed on the basis of historical employee records.
-In such cases the actuary generally should calculate the actuarial present value of accrued benefits on the basis of such directly computed accrued benefits. - 11.7 A substantial number of pension plans contain features such that an actuary may wish to employ an alternative calculation.
-Examples of such plans are: - a. plans with maximum credited service provisions or other non-uniform benefit accrual formulas: - b. plans with Social Security offset provisions where credited service used to compute such offsets is limited to a shorter period of credited service than that used to compute the gross pension benefit; - c. plans providing early retirement benefits with an actuarial present value greater than the actuarial present value of the accrued benefit to which the participant would be entitled commencing at normal retirement date; - d. plans with automatic cost-of-living increases; and - e. contributory plans under which the plan's accrued benefit may have an actuarial present value less than that of accumulated employee contributions.
+5.6 Actuarial Present Value of Accrued Benefits under an Active Plan-Under many pension plans, benefits accrued to the calculation date are directly computed on the basis of historical employee records.
+In such cases the actuary generally should calculate the actuarial present value of accrued benefits on the basis of such directly computed accrued benefits.

-SECTION 12.
-APPROXIMATIONS
+A substantial number of pension plans contain features such that an actuary may wish to employ an alternative calculation.
+Examples of such plans are:

+a. plans with maximum credited service provisions or other non-uniform benefit accrual formulas;